jborzunova/vina-scoring-rmsd-optimizer/README.md

 Two example plots show the process of finding the best solution for a particular ligand and protein.
-RMSD trend over visited local minima:
+RMSD trend over visited local minima is shown:

 - **Y-axis**: Mean RMSD for a set of ligands
 - **X-axis**: Index of visited local minimum during optimization